GamingOP69/GamingOP69/README.md

 ---

 <p align="center">
-  <b>“Strive not to be a success, but rather to be of value.” — Albert Einstein</b>
+  <b>"Strive not to be a success, but rather to be of value." — Albert Einstein</b>
 </p>

 <p align="center">